SPHINX: Structural Prediction using Hypergraph Inference Network: Experimental Analysis

-The metrics used in the recent literature ($\text{minADE}_{20}$ and $\text{minFDE}_{20}$) takes into account only the best trajectory from a pool of $20$ sampled trajectories.
-Recent work~\cite{metrics} shows that these metrics suffer from a series of limitations, favouring methods that produce diverse, but not necessarily accurate trajectories.
-Thus, in Table~\ref{tab:nba_ablation}, we also compared against the top hypergraph-based method using the single-trajectory prediction metrics, ADE and FDE (the code for EvolveHypergraph is not publicly available).
-The results clearly show that for single-trajectory prediction our method obtains better results both on short and long-term prediction.
+The metrics used in the recent literature ($\text{minADE}_{20}$ and $\text{minFDE}_{20}$) take into account only the best trajectory from a pool of $20$ sampled trajectories.
+Recently ~\cite{metrics} show that these metrics suffer from a series of limitations, favouring methods that produce diverse, but less accurate trajectories.
+Thus, in Table~\ref{tab:nba_ablation}, we also compared against the existing hypergraph-based methods using the single-trajectory prediction metrics (ADE/FDE) (the code for EvolveHypergraph is not publicly available).
+The results clearly show that for single-trajectory prediction our method obtains better results on both short and long-term prediction.

-\textbf{Implementation details.} In all our experiments we follow the train-valid-test split from~\cite{groupnet}.
-For the observed trajectory, besides the coordinates of each player, the node features are enhanced with the velocity computed based on consecutive frames.
+\textbf{Implementation details.} In all experiments we use the split from~\cite{4_groupnet}.
+For the observed trajectory the features are enhanced with the velocity.
 For the unobserved trajectory, the velocity is computed based on the predicted position.
-The models are trained for 300 epochs, using Adam optimiser with learning rate 0.001, decreased by a factor of 10 when reaching a plateau.
-Similar to the synthetic setup, we are treating the algorithm used to perform $k$-sampling as a hyperparameter, experimenting with both AIMLE~\cite{aimle} and SIMPLE~\cite{simple} algorithm.
-More details for the hyperparameters tuned in our experiments are presented in the Supplementary Material.
+The models are trained for 300 epochs, using Adam with lr.
+0.001, decreased by a factor of 10 when reaching a plateau.
+We treat the sampling algorithm as a hyperparameter, experimenting with AIMLE and SIMPLE.